isuhendro/data-science-beginner/README.md

 * As `student`, ah, that's my past - but if you are student now, do you know that I need to look back my high school book again to remind myself about `Probabilistic`, `Linear Regression`, `Matrices Multiplication, Identities, Transpose`, etc. Student, you're one step ahead than me!

 ## High Level
+* As `programmer`, you will draw a flowchart as the sceleton to write a program.
+In the flowchart, you would imagine the execution flow of the program, sprinkled with `if-then-else` logic, `loop`, etc. Writing a machine learning based program - you need to shift the way you think about normal program.

+Given historical data (X1, Y1) -- read : input = X1, output = Y1.
+Machine learning technique will try to find `M`, such a way `X1 * M = Y1`
+Once you find `M` - then you need to test the performance of M by another set of historical data (X2, Y2).
+If `X2 * M = Y2` then you have a perfect M -- but no, there is no perfect M, your target should only be `close-to-perfect` M.

 ## Implementation